 This privilege is invisible to many white people because it seems reasonable that a person should be extended compassion as they move through the world.
 It seems logical that a person should have the chance to prove themselves individually before they are judged.
 But it’s a privilege often not granted to people of color…ending in death.

-We can no longer stand by and see our Black brothers and sisters be murdered.
+We can no longer stand by and see our Black and Brown brothers and sisters be murdered.

-I asked a very close friend of mine who is like a brother to me and is Black to explain to me why Blacks are being murdered at an alarming rate …by white people who take the law into their own hands and by law enforcement.
+I asked a very close friend of mine who is like a brother to me and is a Black man to explain to me why Black and Brown people are being murdered at an alarming rate …by white people who take the law into their own hands and by law enforcement.

-He explained that it’s a deep rooted fear and until people face that fear and understand it, these murders of innocent Black people will never stop.
+He explained that it’s a deep rooted fear and until people face that fear and understand it, these murders of innocent Black sand Brown people will never stop.

 None of this made sense to me and without a good reason …just an order I disregarded what she had to say.
 This boy was a nice guy and I had no intention of not being friends with him.

 I am so grateful that I never saw or felt what my family did.
-I don’t know what it’s like to be Black but I can clearly see how blacks are treated.
+I don’t know what it’s like to be a Black or Brown person but I can clearly see how Black and Brown people are treated and it rocks me to my core.

 Like the rest of us, I need to do better.
 We all need to do and be better.

-By reading books about Blacks and Black History, understanding what Juneteenth is and watching movies and TV shows like Ava Duvernay’s documentary “13th”, American Son.
+By reading books about Black and Brown people and Black History, understanding what Juneteenth is and watching movies and TV shows like Ava Duvernay’s documentary “13th”, American Son we can learn and do better.

 Here is a list of what we should read: